francescoantici/MCBound-framework/README.md

 MCBound can be deployed both directly on the machine with Python, or via docker.
 In order for MCBound to work, the system needs to support a job data storage (e.g. relational db, non-relational db, distributed file system, etc).
 A `Python` class able to interact with the job data storage must be created.
 The class should extend `IDataFetcher` (`service/data_fetcher/data_fetcher.py`).
 If interested in installing MCBound on your system, we offer assistance in developing this class and deploying the framework.

 ### Python
-The framework can be deployed to a machine by running the `deoploy_framework.py` script.
+The framework can be deployed to a machine by running the `deoploy_framework.sh` script.
 Optionally, it is possible to specify the port on which the service will run with the `-p` arguments, which defaults to `8080`.

 ```